jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 ```
 This credential is then cached by docker, and can be refreshed either with the Azure CLI or on the Azure portal.

-**2.** register the image on your registry - using a folder to keep things tidy
+**2.** register the image on your registry, using a folder to keep things tidy

 ```bash
 docker tag hello-world fubar786123-on.azurecr.io/samples/hello-world